theopn/theovim/README.md

 Some Theovim philosophies that might convince you to use Theovim:

-1. Theovim does not to take away "vanilla Vim" experience, it improves upon it
+1. Do not to take away the "vanilla Vim" experience, improves it (e.g. Vim tab system over bufferline)
-2. Theovim is written 100% in Lua with verbose comments and descriptive code
+2. Lua is a great language, even better if it's well-commented
-3. Only the codes that
+3. Simplicity is the best aesthetic
-4. Keybindings you can memorize is the best keybindings.
-Instead of having complex bindings for every single features, Theovim makes a few
+4. Keybindings you can memorize are the best keybindings.
+Theovim's keybindings use mnemonics, and instead of trying to make keybindings for every single features, some of the often but not frequently used features are bundled in selectable menu (e.g. `<leader>ca/fa/m/z`)
+5. If it can be done in less than 50 lines of code, do it (e.g. `:Notepad`).
+If a plugin must be used, keep it as close to the default/suggested configuration as possible.
+Plugin author is more knowledgeable to the code than I am

-## Prerequisite
+## Dependencies

 - `git` to update Theovim
 - `bash` or a POSIX compliance shell
 - `npm` and `g++` (`gcc-c++`) compiler for `bashls` and `clangd` language server
 - A terminal emulator capable of rendering 256 xterm colors
-- Latest version of Neovim (> 0.8).
+- Latest version of Neovim (> 0.8)
-  - For those poor souls working with 0.4.3 version Neovim on the Purdue CS Data server, I included the appimage downloader that automatically adds an alias to your `.bashrc`.
-Run `~/.theovim/nvim_appimage_downloader.sh` periodically to keep the appimage updated.
+  - ~~For those poor souls working with 0.4.3 version Neovim on the Purdue CS Data server, I included the appimage downloader that automatically adds an alias to your `.bashrc`.
+Run `~/.theovim/nvim_appimage_downloader.sh` periodically to keep the appimage updated.~~ Purdue CS finally updated Neovim image!
 - [NerdFonts](https://www.nerdfonts.com/font-downloads) to render glyphs

 ## Installation

-Install the latest version of Neovim.
-Use `nvim_appimage_downloader` if your system does not permit a binary installation.

-Execute the following commands:

 ```bash
 git clone https://github.com/theopn/theovim.git ~/.theovim